alexilie/jomo-metamodel-web/README.md

 ## GitHub project  | screen
 ![alt text](https://main.d37vqs13py7d1c.amplifyapp.com/images/metamodel/jomo-metamodel-web-img-1.PNG "Screen 1")

-3. Go to your local "Projects" or create a local working folder; for exmaple purpose we will this folder e.g. C:\Projects
+3. Create a local working folder (if not available); for example purpose we will use working folder "Projects" e.g. C:\Projects

 4. Open a Windows Command line program; change directory to intended C:\Projects folder - > cd C:\Projects

-5. From Windows CMD; Copy the Github project repository using Git CMD command line> C:\Projects> git clone https://github.com/alexilie/jomo-metamodel-web.git
+5. From Windows CMD; Copy the Github "jomo-metamodel-web" project repository using Git "clone" command > C:\Projects> git clone https://github.com/alexilie/jomo-metamodel-web.git
 ## Git Clone command  - copy repository | screen
 ![alt text](https://main.d37vqs13py7d1c.amplifyapp.com/images/metamodel/jomo-metamodel-web-img-2.PNG "Screen 2")

-6. After "Git clone" command is executed, a ew folder "jomo-metamodel-web" will be automatically created in the working "Projects" folder
+6. After "Git clone" command is executed, a new folder "jomo-metamodel-web" will be automatically created in the working "Projects" folder

 7. Change directory to the new created folder "jomo-metamodel-web" > cd jomo-metamodel-web

 * Observation - GitHub repository can be downloaded as ZIP archive as well; or can be downloaded using GitHub desktop or any other Git Client

-8. Build application from Windows CMD line: from project folder execute Maven build  "mvn clean install" command-  C:\Projects\jomo-metamodel-web > mvn clean install
+8. Build "jomo-metamodel-web" project by executing Maven build "mvn clean install" command-  C:\Projects\jomo-metamodel-web > mvn clean install

-* Observation - Build application from Intellij - start IntelliJ, Open Project from "jomo-metamodel-web" folder, open terminal, or launch the build using Maven from inside IntelliJ
+* Observation - you can open the "jomo-metamodel-web" project in Intellij - start IntelliJ, Open Project from "jomo-metamodel-web" folder, then alternatively you can build the "jomo-metamodel-web" project from inside Intellij CMD Terminal window, or launch the build using Maven build task

 ## Maven build command | screen